 Viola has spoken about how she covered it for many years with wigs out of a lack of confidence.
 Of course, as you can see from this list, female hair loss is very common and certainly should not be an embarrassment or a taboo topic!

-However, if you would like a permanent resolution, there are treatments available that can restore your hair, such as the hair transplant options at Vera Clinic.
+However, if you would like a permanent resolution, there are treatments available that can restore your hair.
+These include hair transplant options at Vera Clinic.

-Contact the Vera Clinic hospital for an online consultation.
+Contact Vera Clinic hospital for an online consultation.